R-unic/WizWikiAPI/README.md

 <img src="https://github.com/R-unic/WizWikiAPI/actions/workflows/server.yml/badge.svg" alt="build_ci"></img>
 # Wizard101 Wiki API

+## NOTE!
+This API no longer works due to restrictions from the Wizard101 central site.
+If you can figure out how to bypass Cloudflare's 403 using this API, PLEASE make a pull request!
+Thank you, and sorry to anyone who was planning to use this.

 ## About

-This is an API for retrieving Wizard101 game data (spells, creatures, NPCs, etc.) from the [unofficial Wizard101 Wiki](https://www.wizard101central.com/wiki/Wizard101_Wiki).
+This is an API (pretty much an API wrapper) for retrieving Wizard101 game data (spells, creatures, NPCs, etc.) from the [unofficial Wizard101 Wiki](https://www.wizard101central.com/wiki/Wizard101_Wiki).

 ## Todo